-February 1, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+February 1, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Tennessee Senator Jim Kyle yesterday filed the Dignity for All Students Act, an anti-bullying bill that, if passed, would further protect students and empower school administrators, teachers and staff to take an active role in bullying prevention.

 The Dignity for All Students Act necessarily expands current anti-bullying legislation to include conduct based on the actual or perceived sexual orientation, gender identity or gender expression of the individual.

 The legislation will additionally require local education authorities to review anti-bulling policies at least once every three years.